Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-Returns the same response as the get teams route.
+Returns the same response as the get teams route for the newly created team.

 ##### `400 BAD REQUEST`

-If the team name is taken.
+If the team name is taken or if any of the email addresses is invalid.

 ### Get a Team

 Used to get all the information about a given team.
+The `team_role` field for each user is one of the values in the team roles enum.

 `GET /teams/:team_id`